 Since opening Spotted Pig ten years ago, Bloomfield’s cast a carnivorous spell with the likes of pig-ear salad, liver on toast, rillette with mustard and that ever lettuce-less burger.
 Little wonder she’s soulmates with her homeland’s most iconic nose-to-tail chef, Fergus Henderson.

-But in her just-out cookbook, A Girl and Her Greens, Bloomfield reveals that if it weren’t for a simple kale purée — which she saw being made “on the telly” back when she and that leafy green were on precisely nobody’s it list — she wouldn’t be where she is today.
+But in her cookbook, A Girl and Her Greens, Bloomfield reveals that if it weren’t for a simple kale purée—which she saw being made “on the telly” back when she and that leafy green were on precisely nobody’s it list—she wouldn’t be where she is today.
 Lucky for us, the young Bloomfield, wondering what to do with herself, happened to catch a BBC program showing Rose Gray and Ruth Rogers, the chefs at London’s River Café, making the four-ingredient purée to toss on some penne.
 “They were accomplished cooks, but the food wasn’t complicated at all,” she recalls.
 “I wanted to cook like that.”

 So she called up River Café and talked her way into a job.
 The rest, as they say… well, you know.
 Today she’s one of the most important chefs in the world.
 And if you could have bought stock in kale back then, you’d be a billionaire.

 I can’t wait for spring to get serious so I can cook the book’s recipes for watercress soup, snap-pea salad, whole-roasted turnips, radish-kimchi-sesame salad and, come summer, salad sandwiches.
 True to her larder, Bloomfield’s book includes hasselback potatoes with lardo and sweet potatoes with bone marrow, but fiber-philes will delight in broccoli raab for breakfast and something called, wait for it, cabbage-stuffed cabbage.